Proto:Doom (PC, 1993)/Press Release Pre-Beta

 Demonic dagger, skullchest, evil sceptre, and unholy bible bonus items can be found throughout the levels.
 There is even a counter that tracks the number of these items collected in on the status bar.
 Collecting 50 of these items will grant the player an extra life.
 These were replaced by the health and armor bonuses in the final version.
 A video of a later version of the game shows that the demonic dagger and skullchest directly became the health and armor bonus - they use the same graphics and names as the pre-beta, but have the final +1% health and armor effects.

 - There is still no sound, even though the support for it has been programmed.
+The sound support is very crude in this version, with a limit of a single sound playing, and all sounds playing without distance fading and panning.

 - Support for masked (transparent) textures is only partially finished.